 The Kanta Services are available to public and private healthcare services, social welfare services, pharmacies, and citizens.
 The Kanta Services are developed and expanded in cooperation with several operators.
-The parties involved in the work are the Social Insurance Institution of Finland (Kela), the National Institute for Health and Welfare (THL), the Ministry of Social Affairs and Health, the Digital and Population Data Services Agency (formerly the Population Register Centre), and the National Supervisory Authority for Welfare and Health Valvira, as well as social welfare and healthcare operators, pharmacies and system suppliers.
+The parties involved in the work are the Social Insurance Institution of Finland (Kela), the Finnish Institute for Health and Welfare (THL), the Ministry of Social Affairs and Health, the Digital and Population Data Services Agency (formerly the Population Register Centre), and the National Supervisory Authority for Welfare and Health Valvira, as well as social welfare and healthcare operators, pharmacies and system suppliers.

 Ministry of Social Affairs and Health (STM)